Open-Source-Compliance/Sharing-creates-value/Charter.md

 We follow a simple and clear approach in regard to licensing.
 All artifacts which are documentation are per default licensed under CC-BY-SA-4.0, we also accept contributions under CC0-1.0

 All artifacts which are code (including tests) are licensed under MIT or under its original license (for already existing code that shall be contributed).

+## Logo usage
+You can use our logo unchanged when the following conditions apply:
+* You do a presentation about Open Source compliance tools which are licensed under an Open Source compliant license.
+Please note if the presentation is about a mixture of OSS tools and commercial tools the usage of our logo is prohibited
+* You do a presentation or a workshop or something similar to introduce, promote this project
+* You want to promote a certain tool which is licensed under an Open Source compliant license.
+Please note that in case there is a commercial tool which provides an "Open Source" connector or API (aka open core model inversed) the usage of our logo is prohibited.
+* You want to promote (paid) services you offer in the context of this effort.
+Like you offer development and consulting services to integrate tools licensed under an Open Source compliant license in a specific IT infrastructure.

+Using our logo under other conditions is per se not allowed.
+In case you have doubts whether you can use our logo please write to our [mailing list](mailto:oss-based-compliance-tooling@groups.io) explaining the context where you want to use our logo.
+Changing our logo in a way that it can be mixed with our original is not allowed.
+The following list shall serve as an example and does not aim form completeness:

+* Do not alter or manipulate our logo in any way.
+* Do not attempt to use a different typeface or color.
+Do not add any decorations to our logo.
+Do not remove anything from our logo
+* Do not skew the logo at an angle, stretch or compress our logo.

 ## Attribution